spress/spress.yosymfony.com/src/content/docs/variables.md

             <td>path</td>
             <td>string</td>
             <td markdown="1">
-                The path relative to `src/content` folder. e.g: `about/changelog.md`.
+                The relative path to `/build` folder. e.g: `about/index.html`.
             </td>
         </tr>
         <tr>
             <td>url</td>
             <td>string</td>
             <td markdown="1">
-                The URL of the post. e.g: `/about/changelog/`.
+                The URL of the page without the domain, but with a leading slash. e.g: `/about/changelog/`.
             </td>
         </tr>
         <tr>